tikalk/full-Stack-12-factors/articles/08-Factor-8.md

 ## Case Study: Tikal's E-commerce Form Optimization

-At Tikal, we recently worked with a major e-commerce platform to redesign their checkout form, which had a 68% abandonment rate.
+At Tikal, we recently worked with a major startup company and goal was to redesign their checkout form, which had a 68% abandonment rate.
 The project involved:

 ### Initial Assessment:
 - 12-field checkout form with poor validation feedback